laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 - [LanceDB pipeline](https://lamin.ai/laminlabs/lakehouse-benchmarks/transform/WtZF9OX9v3uM0001)

 The dataset is the 1000 Genomes Project CNV calls (DRAGEN, hg38), collection UID `K6X8Ejk3fjgAZT6h0000`.

+## Methods

+All timings are single-run measurements on SageMaker (`ml.t3.medium`) in store mode unless otherwise stated; they are provided as indicative comparisons on a small dataset, not rigorous benchmarks.

 ## How to cite